haziqhazman33/haziqhazman33/README.md

 <--
 ## Hi there 👋
-## About me
+## About

-*I'm currently learning python and other coding languages.
+* I'm currently learning python and other coding languages.

 -->
 <!--